 - Graduate Coursework

-Our Master of Science degrees offer advanced research training, specialised coursework studies and professional skills development; while our professional masters degrees offer graduate science training that is focused on skills relevant to industry, business and government.VIEW
+Our Master of Science degrees offer advanced research training, specialised coursework studies and professional skills development; while our professional masters degrees offer training that is focused on skills relevant to industry, business & government.VIEW

 - Graduate Research & PhD